mcci-catena/docker-iot-dashboard/README.md

 3. An instance of [InfluxDB](https://www.influxdata.com/), which stores the data as time-series measurements with tags.
 4. An instance of [Grafana](http://grafana.org/), which gives a web-based dashboard interface to the data.

 To make things more specific, most of the description here assumes use of Microsoft Azure.
 However, I have tested this on Ubuntu 16 LTS without difficulty (apart from the additional complexity of setting up `apt-get` to fetch docker, and the need for a manual install of `docker-compose`), and on DreamCompute.
-I belive that this will work on any Linux or Linux-like platform that supports docker, docker-compose, and node-red.
+I believe that this will work on any Linux or Linux-like platform that supports docker, docker-compose, and node-red.
 It's likely to run on a Raspberry Pi 2, and it might even run on a C.H.I.P. computer... but as of this writing, this has not been tested.

 ## Definitions
 * The **host system** is the system running Docker and Docker-compose.